Gaguchi/django_multivendor/backend/docs/orders-api.md

 1. Payment is held for 7 days after delivery before clearing.
 2. Disputed orders have payments on hold.
-3. Only “Pending” orders can be cancelled.
+3. Only "Pending" orders can be cancelled.
+4. Orders can be looked up by both ID and order_number.
+5. Order numbers are generated automatically and are unique.
+6. Anyone with an order number can track basic order information.
+7. Only the order owner can view complete order details including items and payment information.

 ---